EGSeaman/EGSeaman.github.io/docs/index.md

 ## About Me

-I am a Studio Arts major with a focus in Digital Art at Colby College.
-I am passionate about building a UX/UI Design career in the technology industry.
-I have further interest in the field of AI and how it may change the design process.
+I am a student at Colby College, majoring in Studio Arts with a focus in Digital.
+I am passionate about buiding a career in UX/UI Design in the technology industry, and ma excited by the opportunities and challenges emergin with the advent of AI.

 <br clear="left"/>